-The Company is focused on cost management efforts in an uncertain global economic environment and believes it is well positioned to resume previous growth trends once economic conditions improve.
+In this period of challenging worldwide economic conditions, the Company is focused on cost management efforts and believes it is positioned for further growth as economic conditions improve.
 The Company has reduced costs and expects to continue to benefit from the implementation of productivity improvement initiatives.
-During the fourth quarter of 2001, the Company expects to divest some small non-core businesses and, in addition, plans on taking additional cost reduction actions.
-The net effect of both is not expected to have a significant impact on the Company's results of operations.
-In addition to driving down costs, the Company continues to pursue longer-term growth initiatives.
-These initiatives include the pending acquisition of Jackstadt, entry into new markets, development of new products and geographic expansion.
+In addition to driving down costs, the Company continues to pursue long-term growth initiatives.
+These initiatives include acquisitions, entry into new markets, development of new products and geographic expansion.